dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The response values are:

 - `key` - the unique key identifying the deployment
-- `workflows` - a list of deployed workflows
+- `processes` - a list of deployed processes
-    - `bpmnProcessId` - the bpmn process ID, as parsed during deployment; together with the version forms a unique identifier for a specific workflow definition
+    - `bpmnProcessId` - the bpmn process ID, as parsed during deployment; together with the version forms a unique identifier for a specific process definition
     - `version` - the assigned process version
-    - `workflowKey` - the assigned key, which acts as a unique identifier for this workflow
+    - `processDefinitionKey` - the assigned key, which acts as a unique identifier for this process
-    - `resourceName` - the resource name from which this workflow was parsed
+    - `resourceName` - the resource name from which this process was parsed

 #### create-instance

-The `create-instance` operation creates and starts an instance of the specified workflow.
-The workflow definition to use to create the instance can be specified either using its unique key (as returned by the `deploy-workflow` operation), or using the BPMN process ID and a version.
+The `create-instance` operation creates and starts an instance of the specified process.
+The process definition to use to create the instance can be specified either using its unique key (as returned by the `deploy-process` operation), or using the BPMN process ID and a version.

-Note that only workflows with none start events can be started through this command.
+Note that only processes with none start events can be started through this command.

 ##### By BPMN process ID

-To perform a `create-instance` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `create-instance` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {